 8/15: Another security vulnerability called “FragmentSmack” (CVE-2018-5391) also leads to denial of service (DoS) of Linux operating system.
 We have taken proper protective measures to ensure Microsoft cloud platform’s customers (Azure and Microsoft 365) free from the affection of this vulnerability.
 You do not need to take any immediate protective actions.
 However, as a best practice, we still recommend that you regularly consult each Linux distribution provider to install the latest updates for Linux Virtual Machines running on the Azure platform.
 You can consult each Linux distribution provider for more information on Linux security vulnerabilities.

 8/7: We noticed that a newly disclosed security vulnerability (CVE-2018-5390) may cause the Linux operating system to temporarily fall into a “Denial of Service (DoS)” state.
-Virtual Machines running the Linux operating system may be vulnerable, but Azure hosting platform will not be affected by this vulnerability.
+Virtual Machines running the Linux operating system may be vulnerable to this attack, but Azure hosting platform will not be affected.
 We are currently working with numerous Linux distribution providers to help them address this security issue.
 Please contact each Linux distribution provider for guidance on how to address the CVE-2018-5390 security vulnerability.
-For more information on this vulnerability, please visit the Vulnerability Information Database at https://www.kb.cert.org/vuls/id/962459.
+For more information on this vulnerability, please visit the Vulnerability Notes Database at https://www.kb.cert.org/vuls/id/962459.

 We will continue to update this security notice as the case progresses.